FAIRplus/the-fair-cookbook/content/recipes/interoperability/ontology-why-using-them.md

 (fcb-interop-whyonto)=

-# Why use Terminologies & Ontologies?
+# Introduction to terminologies and ontologies

 ````{panels_fairplus}